 Making matters worse, in the 14 contests since losing to Cuadras in May 2014, the combined record of Sor Rungvisai’s opposition was 181-182-21.
 You would have been forgiven for thinking these stats suggested the Thai did not have the requisite pedigree to trouble the world’s finest pugilist.
 Compounding that feeling was the fact that every one of his defeats had come in the only four fights he had ever boxed outside of his home country.

 It was quite a shock then when, with 41 seconds remaining in the opening stanza, Srisaket Sor Rungvisai sent the reigning champion to the canvas from a solid body shot.
-Although not looking seriously hurt, Gonzalez (46-1, 38 KOs) was certainly showing signs of real discomfort.
-The Thai’s natural physical strength and powerful left hand from his southpaw stance was causing the great Nicaraguan trouble, and he took the round 10-8 on all three judges’ cards.
+Although not looking seriously hurt, Gonzalez (46-1, 38 KOs) certainly showed signs of discomfort.
+The Thai’s natural physical strength and powerful left hand from his southpaw stance caused the great Nicaraguan trouble and he took the opening round 10-8 on all three judges’ cards.

-A close second round saw the Thai pour on pressure for the first minute and a half, pushing the champion back to the ropes and banging away to head and body.
+A close second round saw the challenger pour on pressure for the first minute-and-a-half, pushing the champion back to the ropes and banging away to head and body.
 In a taste of what was to come over the remainder of the contest, Gonzalez fought back effectively over the final minute, landing a series of crisp, hurtful blows.
 One judge went with the late work of Gonzalez; the other two opted for the early volume punching of the challenger.